Evan-Clegern/liberc-crypto/README.md

 Add the following flags:
 `-I[PATH_OF_ERCLIB] -Wl,-rpath=[PATH_OF_ERCLIB] -L[PATH_OF_ERCLIB] -lerc-crypto`
 at the **end of your G++ command,** unless you want to copy `liberc-crypto.so` to your `lib` directory (then cut the -Wl and -L).
 Then just include the individual headers (kobra.hpp, viper.hpp or nacha.hpp) or the full liberc-crypto.hpp one for all three, plus a few utilities.

+## Changelog
+Sep 16
+Runtime uint <--> ushort issues in loops has been corrected in NACHA and KOBRA.
+Library is now passing CodeQL analysis.